lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4-diy-cqrs/readme.md

 ```
 docker exec -ti kafka-1 bash
 ```
 Now let's create a new topic.
 For that we use the **kafka-topics** utility with the `--create` option.
-Create a *connection-mandates-topic* topic with 4 partitions and a replication factor of 2.
+Create a *connection-mandates-topic* topic with 1 partition and a replication factor of 2.

 ```
-kafka-topics --create --if-not-exists --zookeeper zookeeper-1:2181 --topic connection-mandates-topic --partitions 4 --replication-factor 2
+kafka-topics --create --if-not-exists --zookeeper zookeeper-1:2181 --topic connection-mandates-topic --partitions 1 --replication-factor 2
 ```
 Run this command to list the topics.